Milan-Chandrakar/Cats-vs-Dogs/README.md

 # Cats-vs-Dogs
-classification cats vs dogs using cnn
+Classification cats vs dogs using CNN.
+The Deep Learning model has been trained in 1M+ dataset to classify images and has achieved prediction accuracy of 85.5%.